ex-USS New Jersey

 Data Collected on Site: Multibeam sonar

-Significance: USS New Jersey participated in the Great White Fleet's around-the-world cruise from 1907 to 1909.
+Significance: The ex-USS New Jersey participated in the Great White Fleet's around-the-world cruise from 1907 to 1909.
 The journey, ordered by President Theodore Roosevelt, was to showcase American goodwill and to demonstrate both at home and on the world stage that the United States had become a major sea power.
-New Jersey and its sister ship, USS Virginia, were both sunk in 1923 during aerial bombing tests conducted by General Billy Mitchell to demonstrate the value of naval air power against capital ships.
+New Jersey and its sister ship, ex-USS Virginia, were both sunk in 1923 during aerial bombing tests conducted by General Billy Mitchell to demonstrate the value of naval air power against capital ships.

 The wreck of the battleship New Jersey lies upside down in 320 feet of water.
 Multibeam sonar data has been collected at the site, and the inverted hull appears completely intact with a large scour at the bow.